open-simulation-platform/open-simulation-platform.github.io/cse-cli.md

 ---
 layout: default
-title: "cse-cli"
+title: "CSE CLI"
 permalink: /cse-cli
 ---

 ## CSE CLI
-CSE-CLI is a command-line interface (CLI) to CSE for the cases where a graphical user interface is not available or needed.
+CSE CLI is a command-line interface (CLI) to CSE for the cases where a graphical user interface is not available or needed.
 It facilitates for running co-simulations of systems configured with SSP or MSMI.
 It has three primary use cases:

 - Running simulations from other programs or scripts